What is the HEAR scheme?

-The information in the following link is correct as of the 11th May 2020: TU Dublin CAO Codes HEAR DARE Access Places
+The information in the following link is correct as of 1st September 2022: TU Dublin CAO Codes HEAR DARE Access Places

 To be considered for a reduced-points offer for TU Dublin programme through the HEAR scheme, you must apply to study at TU Dublin through the CAO, apply to HEAR through the CAO, and meet all of the following criteria: